 ICRAR at a glance

-ICRAR’s success in these areas is reflected in the organisation being independently ranked in the top 5 university-based radio astronomy research centres in the world.
+ICRAR is independently ranked in the top 5 university-based radio astronomy research centres in the world.

-In August 2013, the WA Government announced continued funding of ICRAR until 2019 on the basis that the centre has significantly boosted the science and technology profile of WA, its involvement with the SKA project has attracted Federal and international funds to WA and the far-reaching influence of its community outreach and education programs.
+ICRAR’s funding from the WA Government was extended in 2013 and 2019 on the basis that the centre has significantly boosted the science and technology profile of WA, its involvement with the SKA project has attracted Federal and international funds to WA and the far-reaching influence of its community outreach and education programs.

 Read our 2022-23 Annual Report